About Us

 ABOUT CARP PRODUCTIONS

-Carp Productions have been entertaining children and charming audiences in Melbourne and throughout Victoria for over fifteen years, presenting their distinct and unique brand of performances to audiences all over Victoria.
+Carp Productions have been entertaining children and charming audiences in Melbourne and throughout Victoria for over twenty years, presenting their distinct and unique brand of performances to audiences all over Victoria.

-With Carp Productions shows, the performance is inclusive – the audience is part of the experience, not merely onlookers.
-All Carp performances include an element of audience participation, both in the form of actions and lines of dialogue for the entire audience, and inviting volunteers from the audience to join the actors on stage and play roles in the show.
-Carp devote themselves to making each and every child’s experience on stage a rewarding and positive one.
+A key component of this approach is that the performance is inclusive – the audience is part of the experience, not merely onlookers.
+All Carp performances include an element of audience participation, at times involving the entire audience, but also inviting volunteers to join us on stage and play roles in the show.
+We make each and every child’s experience on stage a rewarding and positive one.
 It’s easy to bring a child up on stage, stick a hat on them and use them as window dressing – anyone can do that.
 But to make the child part of the show, to respond to what they give and to give them the chance to take the performance to a new place for a moment – that takes something extra from the actor.
-Years of experience and a dedication to this philosophy by Caroline and Philip have contributed to making this method of audience participation appear seamless and fun
+It takes years of experience to get this right, and it’s the fundamental aim of our work.

 What this all means is that every Carp performance, whether a large-scale production in front of 600 children, an educational performance for schools, a gentle show for 20 pre-schoolers seeing their first live show, a library performance for all ages, or a children’s party, will have that element of infectious unpredictability, that sense that anything could happen but nothing can go wrong.
 And over and above all that, Carp measure the success of their performances by how much their audiences laugh.
 Performances ought to be slightly silly, a little ridiculous, the audience ought to walk away with a smile on their face and lots to remember.
 That’s what Carp provide.